NZaffos/Sprite-Editor/README.md

 # Sprite Editor

 A lightweight, feature-rich **sprite creation and animation tool** built in **C++ with Qt**.
-The editor provides a full suite of drawing utilities, color palette management, and animation controls — designed for artists and developers who want a responsive, pixel-perfect workflow.
+The editor provides a complete set of drawing tools, color palette management, animation controls, and project saving/loading — designed for artists and developers who want a responsive, pixel-perfect workflow.

 ---